-Our conflict of interest policy accords with that of the Department of Foreign Affairs and Trade.
+The Foundation's conflict-of-interest policy accords with that of the Department of Foreign Affairs and Trade.

 13.3 Privacy

 We treat your personal information according to the Privacy Act 1988 and the Australian Privacy Principles.
 This includes letting you know: